WAI Authoring Tool Guidelines

 - 3.5.1: [Priority 1]

-- Allow users to control both the nature and timing of accessibility
+Allow users to control both the nature and timing of accessibility alerts (for

 - 3.5.2: [Priority 1]

-- Allow users to choose different alert levels based on the
+Allow users to choose different alert levels based on the priority of

 - 3.5.3: [Priority 1]

-- Do not allow users to disable non-intrusive alerts for [Page-Author-Priority 1]
+Do not allow users to disable non-intrusive alerts for [Web-Content-Priority 1] items.

-without proper integration, the result is often an obvious
+integration, the result is often an obvious discontinuity.
+Differing color

 - 3.6.1: [Priority 2]

-- Integrate accessibility features into the overall "look and feel"
+Integrate accessibility features into the overall "look and feel" of the

 - 3.6.2: [Priority 2]

-- Ensure that accessibility features never interfere with any of the
+Ensure that accessibility features never interfere with any of the expected

-expected operations of an author's editing environment.
-For
+operations of an author's editing environment.
+Fundamental operations

 - 3.7.1: [Priority 1]

-- Provide the user with progress feedback as accessibility goals
+Provide the user with progress feedback as accessibility goals are

-- The authoring tool is a software program with standard user interface
+The authoring tool is a software program with standard user interface elements

-elements and as such should follow relevant user interface accessibility
+and as such should follow relevant user interface accessibility guidelines

-- The authoring tool frequently encompasses the functionality of a user
+The authoring tool frequently encompasses the functionality of a user agent or

-agent or browser and as such should follow the
+browser and as such should follow the User Agent

-Access to this unique functionality will be addressed in these guidelines.
+Only access to the unique functionality of authoring tools will be addressed

 - 4.1.1: [Priority 1]

-- a publishing or browser view, (similar to the normal and page
+a publishing or browser view, (similar to the normal and page view or print

 - 4.1.2: [Priority 1]